8 June 1944

 During the day, the Quartermaster of Fliegerkorps II ordered III./SG 4 to dispatch "10 pilots not needed for operations" to the depot at "Airfield 112", probably to collect new aircraft.
 At 19.30 Fliegerführer West ordered preparations to be made for supply the strongpoint at Douvres-la-Délivrande.
 The intention was that III./SG4 should transfer to Étampes-Mondesir at daybreak to pick-up the supply containers.
 At 17.45 GMT an order was issued (it is not known by or to whom): "Dropping at 21.00 or at 01.00 hours.
 In the centre of the position, light three pyres or three bright lamps in an equilateral triangle".

 Douvres was the location of a Luftwaffe radar station, Distelfink (goldfinch).
 This lay close to the coast between JUNO and SWORD beaches and been cut off since the Canadians and British joined up on the night of the 7 June.
 Its radars were out of action but its 200+ personnel still held out.
-Four Ju 88s were due to take off from Mondesir at 20.00 on the 9th to drop supplies to the defenders.
+Four Ju 88s of III./KG 54 were due to take off from tampes-ÉMondesir at 20.00 to drop supplies to the defenders.
+One of these failed to return and Fw.
+Wilhelm Lientscher’s crew (8./KG 54) were posted missing.

 That evening, an order was given to transfer personnel and equipment of 7./SG 4 to Laval.
 Also, III./SG 4 reported its strength as 18 (10) aircraft and 33 (19) pilots.
 Five of the unserviceable machines were expected to be operational again within five days.
 However, from 21.10 to 22.30 hours, an estimated 100–200 four-engined bombers, damaging four Fw 109s, hitting quarters and huts and rendering the airfield unserviceable.
 Next morning, it was reported that operations were impossible as the field was "heavily covered"with delayed action bombs but an alternative runway was being worked on urgently.
 A supplementary report issued at 16.00 on the 10th raised III./SG 4's losses to seven Fw 190s damaged.
 Among the these seems to have been Fw 190 A-7 W.Nr.
 431121 which was taken over by the Laval Workshops for repair.